 ‘The men who founded the second British Empire during the reign of George 111 renewed a policy which animated their predecessors in the age of the Tudors’.
 Harlow, ibid.

-New Holland was invaded and conquered ‘during the reign of King George III Territory; ‘which time will render much superior to that which their predecessors ha[d] lost in the west’.
+New Holland was invaded and conquered ‘during the reign of King George III a territory; ‘which time will render much superior to that which their predecessors ha[d] lost in the west’.
 Anon, Historical Records of New South Wales

 1786 – 18 August, London: ‘His Majesty has thought it advisable to fix upon Botany Bay‘.
 Home Secretary Lord Sydney to Lords of Treasury’.

-An ’empire of commerce’; to that end New Holland was invaded, her peoples conquered, dehumanised as ‘the novel savage’, dispersed and dispossessed of their lands.
+An ’empire of commerce’; to that end New Holland was invaded, her peoples conquered, dehumanised as ‘the nobel savage’, dispersed and dispossessed of their lands.